MicrosoftDocs/windows-dev-docs/hub/apps/desktop/choose-your-platform.md

 * [WPF](#wpf) and [Windows Forms](#windows-forms): These .NET-based platforms provide a common type system, APIs, and application model for managed applications.
 * [Win32](#win32): This is the original platform for native C/C++ Windows applications that require direct access to Windows and hardware.
 This makes the Win32 API the platform of choice for applications that need the highest level of performance and direct access to system hardware.

 Each of these platforms include a complete UI framework and set of UI controls that let you create desktop apps like Word, Excel, and Photoshop that run in the classic Windows desktop and take full advantage of that environment's specific features.
-On Windows 10, each these platforms also support using the [Windows UI (WinUI) Library](#windows-ui-library) to create their user interfaces.
+On Windows 10, each these platforms also support using the [Windows UI Library (WinUI)](#use-the-windows-ui-library-with-windows-apps) to create their user interfaces.

 Some of these platforms share some traits and are better suited for certain types of applications.
 For example, both UWP and .NET have deep integration with Visual Studio.
 This provides many benefits, especially in the areas of developer productivity, sophisticated and customizable UI, and application security.
 Because these frameworks support visual designers and UI markup for rapidly creating UI, they are particularly well-suited for line-of-business applications.